 We used the actuarial assumptions shown in Appendix C to project ten year cash flow under the retiree health program.
 Because these cash flow estimates reflect average assumptions applied to a relatively small number of employees, estimates for individual years are certain to be inaccurate.
-However, these estimates show the size of needed cash flow and also the rate of increase in annual costs.
-Because we have used trend rates that are constant over time, it is likely that medical costs will be understated in some years and overstated in others.
+However, these estimates show the size of cash outflow.

-The following table shows a projection of annual amounts needed to pay the College share of retiree health premiums.
+The following table shows a projection of annual amounts needed to pay the District share of retiree health premiums.